Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Here’s a super secret tip for you: rainforests (and areas adjacent) see more rain!
 Shocking, we know.
 Be prepared for a bit more rain in these regions, although, again, you’ll usually be able to find plenty of non-rainy time to get out and about.

-One thing to note, dry season does make for a bit of an easier journey if you’re heading for places where the roads aren’t quite so good, which is pretty much everywhere outside of the big cities.
+One thing to note, dry season does make for a bit of an easier journey if you’re heading to places where the roads aren’t quite so good, which is pretty much everywhere outside of the big cities.

 In a nutshell, Sumatra is hot and humid most of the year.
-Sometimes there’ll be more rain bucketing down than you even imagined possible, while at other times, the rivers will dry up to trickles, but you’ll seldom be cold, unless you are heading for higher-altitude areas.
+Sometimes there’ll be more rain bucketing down than you ever imagined possible, while at other times, the rivers will dry up to trickles, but you’ll seldom be cold, unless you are heading for higher-altitude areas.

-What’s the Best Way to Travel Around Sumatra?
+How to Travel Around Sumatra?

 Did we mention that Sumatra is big?
 Travellers to Sumatra often underestimate the distances between each destination.
 Coupled with bad roads and vast areas of impenetrable jungle, there’s no such thing as a quick road trip here.